Article I: Organization

 C. Failure to remit the total insurance fees and other expenses, if any, at the March meeting will result in a $50 late fee.

 D. Failure to remit the total fees due by April 1 will cause that team to be dropped from the schedule for the upcoming season.

 A. The league president will notify each team by July 1st of the costs and fees associated with the post season tournament.

 B. All costs and fees associated with the post-season tournament are required to be paid to the league by July 21st.

 C. Any team that has not paid post-season costs and fees by July 21st will be required to pay a $50 late fee.

 D. Any team that has not paid post-season costs and fees prior to 24 hours before the start of the post-season tournament will be required to pay an additional $50 late fee.

 E. Failure to pay post-season tournament costs and fees by the end of the year will result in the non-paying team to be dropped from the league for the following season.

-A. Each team at the April meeting will provide the President with field location(s) so that the insurance policy will reflect all fields on which RVL games will be played.
+B. At the April meeting will provide the Executive Board with written documentation of the field location(s) so that the insurance policy will reflect all fields on which RVL games will be played.